solyarisoftware/blomming_api/README.md

 ## To do

-- Supply methods to cover all Blomming API endpoints (*buy* services endpoints are now implemented (90%) but most of *sell* services endpoints are still to be implemented (30%)
+- Supply methods to fully cover Blomming API endpoints (all *buy* services endpoints are now implemented (100%) but most of *sell* services endpoints are still to be implemented (50%)
-- Improve documentation.
-Possibly split this README.md in many files.
 - Realize a better test framework.
 - Refactor classes architecture: now endpoints return Ruby hashes translating one-to-one JSON returned by HTTP API calls.
-A possible alternative implementation (v.2.0) is to create a Resource class for every Blomming resource (category, shop, etc.) maybe in a way similar to Activerecord ORM...
+A possible alternative implementation (v.2.0) is to create a specific Resource class for every Blomming resource (Category, Order, Shop, Item, Sku, etc.), Possibly investigate how to use ActiveResource...
 - BLOMMING_API::Client.load_and_retry() method is debatable.
 Better manage Restclient exceptions return codes.
-Sleep() on retry it's a bad solution for client running as Web app, so probably a non-blocking thread architecture could be the correct way...
-Do some Log file logic.
-Subclassing.
+Sleep() on retry it's a bad solution for client running as Web app, so probably a non-blocking thread architecture could be the correct way.
+Subclass for different behaviours on exceptions.
+- Do some Log file logic for debug.
 - write a "real-time" application demo, using full REST API, by example updating items in a shop and doing smart behaviours (like a random/time-scheduled price discount policy on certain set of a shop items...)